Ringo Starr is now a knight.

 With his title as Knight of Bachelor of the British Empire, Starr can now use the title Sir.

 Starr attended the Investiture ceremony with his wife Barbara Bach.
 However, this wasn't his first visit to Buckingham Palace to receive an honor.
-In 1965, Queen Elizabeth II appointed Starr and his fellow Beatles members—Paul McCartney, John Lennon and George Harrison—Members of the Order of the British Empire.
+In 1965, Queen Elizabeth appointed Starr and his fellow Beatles members—Paul McCartney, John Lennon and George Harrison—Members of the Order of the British Empire.
 However, Starr told the BBC he was a "bit shaky today on my own."